 Boards must ensure the following:

-Choices-eligible individuals have access, as needed, to TANF Applicant Child Care, Choices child Care and Transitional child care.
+Choices-eligible individuals have access, as needed, to TANF Applicant Child Care, and Choices child Care..

 Parents of eligible children can choose the child care arrangement that best meets the needs of the parents and children.

-Parents can choose to enroll their children with regulated child care providers or relative child care providers.
+Parents can choose to enroll their children with regulated child care providers or approved relative child care providers.

 Authorization or changes to Child Care Services are documented as a separate entry in Case Notes by Workforce Solutions Office staff if any of the following applies: